TT-4010 - In memoriam Alfred Seiser (1931 - 2000)

 Budapest, during February 1908 (Max Hampe)

-Krammer's few recordings are highly prized by collectors, and although the voice as captured here already shows some traces of fatigue after twenty years of singing heavy roles, she negotiates Erkel's considerable vocal demands (not totally unlike those in the same composer's "Hunyádi László" so memorably recorded by Nordica) impressively enough.
+Krammer's few recordings are highly prized by collectors, and although the voice as captured here already shows some traces of fatigue after twenty years of singing heavy roles, she negotiates Erkel's considerable vocal demands (not totally unlike those in the same composer's "Hunyádi László" so memorably recorded by Nordica) impressively enough.05: Maggio (Pietro Duffau)

 soprano: Maria Galvany • Orchestra del Teatro alla Scala, Milano • conductor: Carlo Sabajno